-For PY2021, the State anticipates receiving approximately \$3,000,000 in HOME funds, \$450,000 in ESG funds, and \$250,000 in HOPWA funds, for use primarily in the Counties of Hawaii, Kauai and Maui.
-Approximately \$3,000,000 is expected under the HTF program, which may be used in the Counties of Hawaii, Kauai and Maui, and the City and County of Honolulu.
-These HUD programs provide funding to expand the supply of affordable housing for low- and moderate-income families, restrict increases in homelessness, and provide preventative programs and activities for the homeless in State. for the homeless in the State
+For PY2022, the State anticipates receiving approximately \$3,000,000 in HOME funds, \$450,000 in ESG funds, and \$250,000 in HOPWA funds, for use primarily in the Counties of Hawaii, Kauai and Maui.
+An additional \$6,413,733 in PY2021 HOME funds under the American Rescue Plan Act (HOME-ARP) is also anticipated.
+Approximately \$3,000,000 is anticipated under the HTF program, which may be used in the Counties of Hawaii, Kauai, Maui, and the City and County of Honolulu.
+These HUD programs provide funding to expand the supply of affordable housing for low- and moderate-income families, restrict increases in homelessness, and provide preventative programs and activities for the homeless in the State.

-An informational packet describing the HOME, HTF, ESG and HOPWA programs is posted on HHFDC's website at http://hawail.gov/dbedt/hhfde and is also available for public viewing at the following public libraries (subject to their respective hours of operation, which may have been adjusted due to the COVID-19 pandemic): Hilo, Island of Hawaii; Lihue, Island of Kauai; Kahului, Island of Maui; Kaimuki, Kaneohe, Pearl City, Hawaii State Library's Documents Center, and UH Library's Serials Receiving, Island of Oahu.
-To receive a copy by mail, interested parties may email a request to HHFDC.ConsolidatedPlan@hawail.gov or by calling 587-0634.
-Nairbhor Liand residents may call the foll free numbers helow, ext.
-70634: Neighbor Island residents may call the toll free numbers below, ext.
-70634:
+An Informational Packet and an Addendum to the Informational Packet, describing the HOME, HOME-ARP, HTF, ESG and HOPWA programs, are posted on HHFDC's website at http://hawali.gov/dbedt/hhfdc and are available for public viewing at the following Public Libraries: Hilo, Island of Hawali; Lihue, Island of Kauai; Kahului, Island of Maui; Kaimuki, Kaneohe, Pearl City, Hawaii State Library's Documents Center, and UH Library's Serials Receiving, Island of Oahu

+To receive a copy by mail, interested persons may call (808) 587-0634; neighbor island county residents may call toll free, extension 70634:

-From Kauai: 274-3141 From Maul: 984-2400 From Molokal/Lanai: 1-800-468-4644 From Hawail: 974-4000
+From Kauai: 274-3141 From Maui: 984-2400

+From Molokai/Lanai: 1-800-468-4644

+From Hawaii: 974-4000

-Interested persons are invited to attend the virtual hearing and state their views, orally or in writing, related to the housing needs to be considered in developing the State's AAP.
+Interested persons are invited to attend the hearing and state their views, orally or in writing, related to the housing and homeless needs to be considered in developing the State's AAP.

-Please submit written testimony HHFDC via email to hhfdc.consolidatedplan@hawaii.gov, by 4:30 p.m. on the day of the hearing.
-Comments and testimony received will be considered in preparing the final State
+Please submit written testimony via email to hhfdc.consolidatedplan@hawaii.gov, by U. S. mail to HHFDC, 677 Queen Street, Suite 300, Honolulu, Hawaii, 96813, or by fax to (808) 587-0600 by 4:30 p.m. on the day of the hearing.
+Comments and testimony received will be considered in preparing the final State AAP.

-If access or communication assistance and/or services (e.g., large print, taped materials, sign language interpreter, or translator) are required to participate in this public hearing, please contact HHFDC's Human Resources Office by November 12, 2020 at 587-0501, by email at hhfdchr@hawaii.gov.
+If access or communication assistance and/or services (e.g., large print, taped materials, sign language interpreter, or translator) are required to participate in this public hearing, please contact the HHFDC's Human Resources Office at 587-0501, by email at hhfdchr@hawaii.gov, by fax at 587-0600, or by written request at least ten business days before the hearing.
 Prompt requests help to ensure the availability of appropriate accommodations.